WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-NavigationItem.md

 Path to Markdown document relative to the site root.
-That file's relative path is used to adjust the target path of in the given navigation bar item, so that it can be reached from the location of the HTML page currently being assembled   .
+That file's relative path is used to adjust the target path of in the given navigation bar item, so that it can be reached from the location of the HTML page currently being assembled.
 The given path should use forward slash '/' path separators.

+---

 Parameter Property         | Value
 --------------------------:|:----------